 However there is much that can still be done:

-- Spring clean your home, use a blessing floor/doorwash, smudge and make a start on improvements (even if its a list to start).
+- Spring clean your home, use a blessing floor/doorwash, smoke cleanse and make a start on improvements (even if it’s a list to start).

-- Get out and forage some greens (nettle, ramsons, cleavers, alexanders and primrose just to name a few all can be found in the plantlore section), make a green goddess soup.
+- Get out and forage some greens (nettle, ramsons, cleavers, alexanders and primrose just to name a few), make a green goddess soup.